life-itself/artearthtech.com/content/blog/our-hub-in-bergerac-a-practice-in-the-art-of-dwelling.md

 IMAGE 1

-Mme Girol has lived, raised her children and grandchildren in this place, she now passes it on.
+_Mme Girol has lived, raised her children and grandchildren in this place, she now passes it on_.

 An ancient disused farm has been chosen.
 For we believe that the hand of time is at the centre of a space in which life can be lived beautifully.
 Generations have been adding and taking away, they have built structures that provided basic protection from the elements, they built them using materials that could be found on the neighbouring lands.
 They repaired them by hand, they stacked stones by hand.
 Each and every piece bears the marks of human hands.
 When we return to these spaces and repurpose them for a different kind of dwelling we are reminded everyday of the people that have contributed to the feeling of the space.
 As John Ruskin so beautifully once said:

 > When we build, let us think that we build forever.
 Let it not be for present delight, nor for present use alone; let it be such work as our descendants will thank us for.